Installation

 For Cylc to run, the correct environment must be activated.
 Cylc can not do this automatically.
 You may need to have multiple Cylc versions available too.

-Cylc comes with a wrapper which can be extracted to a directory in your $PATH
+Cylc comes with a wrapper that can be adapted to point at your Cylc environments.
+Extract it to a directory in your $PATH like this:

-cylc get-resources etc/cylc /path/to/cylc # should be in $PATH
+cylc get-resources cylc /path/to/cylc # should be in $PATH

 chmod +x /path/to/cylc